 Prerequisite(s): permission of the Discipline.
+Lectures three hours a week.

-Theoretical Studies: Common Practice I
+MUSI 1701 [0.5 credit] Theoretical Studies: Common Practice I

 A study of the harmonic, melodic, rhythmic and formal structures of music of the common-practice period, with emphasis on the development of analytical and written skills of diatonic music.